louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Discuss the security related features a customer would expect to see on an e-commerce website (only mention features visible to the customer) (10 marks)

-###What would a web browser do with a digital certificate after it finds out that it's genuine.

 ###Discuss buffer overflow attacks and possible measures to protect against them.
 (5 marks)

 <!--
 I AM NOT SO SURE ABOUT THESE QUESTIONS SO I AM LEAVING THEM FOR NOW, COME BACK TO THEM AT THE END IF YOU GET TIME